nitimis/botwork/README.md

 1. Most of all, to have fun building something that I can introduce to my kids.

+# Getting Started

+1. Clone the repo
+2. run `cargo run -- --file examples/02-syntaxes.botwork`

+Or you can create a file from below sample and pass the path to cargo run

 # Sample Code

 Here is what a botwork script might looke like right now